microsoft/MicroHack/03-Azure/01-03-Infrastructure/02_Hybrid_Azure_Stack_HCI/Walkthrough/challenge1/solution.md

 nslookup *INSERT-DOMAIN-NAME*
 ```

-3. After successfully veryfing the name resolution join the servers to the domain using the following command:
+3. After successfully verifying the name resolution join the servers to the domain using the following command:

 ```
 Add-Computer –DomainName "INSERT-DOMAIN-NAME" -Restart